jakimowb/enmapbox_testmigration2/doc/source/Installation.rst

        start "" %OSGEO4W_ROOT%\bin\osgeo4w-setup.exe -A -R %OSGEO4W_ROOT%

 * the QGIS.exe and other binaries can be found in ``OSGEO4W\bin``

-We haven't tested this in enough in detail, but according to the `OSGeo4W CLI docs <https://trac.osgeo.org/osgeo4w/wiki/CommandLine>`_ packages can be installed directly from the command line as well::
+We haven't tested this much in detail, but according to the `OSGeo4W CLI docs <https://trac.osgeo.org/osgeo4w/wiki/CommandLine>`_ packages can be installed directly from the command line as well::

        set __COMPAT_LAYER=RUNASINVOKER
-       osgeo4w-setup -k -D -q -P qgis pyqt4 setuptools python-numpy python-scipy python-test python-pip matplotlib osgeo4w-setup -k -q -P qgis pyqt4 setuptools python-numpy python-scipy python-test python-pip matplotlib osgeo4w-setup -k -q -P qgis python-pip
+       osgeo4w-setup -k -D -q -P qgis pyqt4 setuptools python-numpy python-scipy python-test python-pip matplotlib osgeo4w-setup -k -q -P qgis pyqt4 setuptools python-numpy python-scipy python-test python-pip matplotlib

 Hints for macOS users